weenhanceit/gaapi/README.md

 `gaapi` supports two ways of providing credentials.
 One way is more useful while testing scripts or doing ad-hoc queries.
 The other is more appropriate for unattended script usage.

 Google provides a Ruby client library that builds queries by constructing them from Ruby objects. `gaapi` allows you to express queries as JSON.
 If you prefer the JSON format, you may prefer to use `gaapi`.
+If you want to deal with Ruby objects (which are likely more verbose than JSON), use the Google gem.

 ## Usage
 ```